- 1. What counts as a concessional contribution?

 5. My employer won’t let me salary sacrifice.
 Can I make tax-deductible super contributions?

 Since 1 July 2017, employees can make tax-deductible super contributions.
 Employees can also make salary sacrifice super contributions (subject to employer’s agreement).
 Total concessional contributions (including Superannuation Guarantee contributions) count towards the annual $25,000 contributions cap.
-For more information, see SuperGuide article Employees can now make tax-deductible super contributions (since July 2017).
+For more information, see SuperGuide articles Employees can now make tax-deductible super contributions (since July 2017) and Concessional contributions: What form do I use to claim a tax deduction?

 Note: Before July 2017, if an individual satisfied the 10% income test, they could make tax-deductible super contributions, even as an employee (see SuperGuide article Tax-deductible super contributions: No longer need to meet 10% income test).